 With the help of Cosmos DB, data can be globally stored, which can make it possible for databases to be near customers which will reduce latency.
 The various features provided by Cosmos DB also makes it easier to index, scale and make high availability possible.

 If you found this Azure Cosmos DB tutorial useful, do let us know in the comments below.
+You can also take up an Azure free course and learn more about the technology that has made major improvements in the cloud area.

 If you have any queries regarding databases, reach out to us at our Database Community